2020 Corporate Equality Index Coming Soon

-invitations to the online survey are mailed to invited employers and e-mailed to employers that have participated in the past (more about the survey).
+invitations to the online survey are set to be mailed to invited employers and e-mailed to employers that have participated in the past the week of July 8th (more about the survey).
 Employers are able to check their rating under the new critera as they complete the survey

 surveys submitted to HRC for review - employers will be notified of any concerns or inconsistencies found and will be given opportunity to provide clarification

 - December 2019

 We haven't participated in the past - how do we get involved now?

 Make sure that your employer qualifies to participate, then submit the name, position, e-mail, phone number and mailing address of a person authorized to represent your business to firstname.lastname@example.org.